Waterfront Trail Improvements: Corbett Creek Bridge, Trail and Boardwalk Replacement

 In addition to the bridge work, construction is also underway to widen the waterfront asphalt trail from 3 meters to 4 meters, improving accessibility and comfort for all users.

-These are the planned upgrades:
+These are the completed upgrades:

 1 - Corbett Creek Bridge - Overview